-Lets talk about the “M” word, and I don’t mean Marriage…..we’re talking Money!!
-It’s a daunting topic for many, and we know you’d much rather dive right into creating your Pinterest boards; but we assure you that the “money talk” is the MOST important first step!
-It can be a fun discussion, because this is where you both get to explore your vision.
-Discussing your budget will build the foundation for the rest of your planning process……like NIKE, just do it!!
+Setting a wedding budget is the least exciting part of the wedding planning.
+Lets talk about the “M” word, and I don’t mean marriage; we’re talking about money!
+We know you’d rather dive into creating Pinterest boards, but assure you that the budget is the most important first step!
+It’s a daunting topic for many, but it can be a fun discussion also.
+This is where you both get to explore your vision.
+Discussing your budget will build the foundation for the rest of your planning process.

-Now days, most couples are paying for the majority of the wedding themselves; however, you may have parents or family members that insist on contributing in certain areas.
-This could be just a dollar amount, or it could be particular areas of the wedding they’re willing to help with.
-With the average cost of a wedding in the US coming in around $33,000 , it never hurts to get some help if it’s offered!
+Now days, most couples are paying for the majority of the wedding themselves.
+However, you may have parents or family members that insist on contributing in certain areas.
+This could be monetarily, or it could be work and time they’re willing to donate.
+With the average cost of a wedding at $29,000 for 2023, it never hurts to get some help if offered!

 Add these all together, and voila….you have an approximate budget!

-Start discussing your wedding style: the location, the types of venues you’d like, your catering style and menu, decor visions, and entertainment ideas.
-Get your wedding planning notebooks out and take lots of notes together! *You can get the cutest planners from Purple Trail !
-Discussing these topics will get you rolling on your ideas, and also help the two of you to come together on your ideas.
+Start discussing your overall vision.
+This includes the location, types of venues you’d like, your catering style and menu, colors and aesthetics, and entertainment ideas.
+Get your wedding planning notebooks out and take lots of notes together!
+Discussing these topics will help you brainstorm, and help both of you to come together on your ideas.

-This is the one of the most important parts of figuring a realistic budget!
-This number will determine the size of venue needed, and how much food/alcohol you’ll need to provide….these are two of the biggest wedding expenses!
-This approximation will also determine the cake size needed, the amount of chairs you may need to rent, and the number of invitations you’ll need to order.
+Guest count is one of the most important parts of figuring a realistic budget!
+The number of guests will determine the size of venue needed, and how much food/alcohol you’ll need to provide.
+These are two of the biggest wedding expenses!
+This will also determine the cake size needed, the amount of chairs to rent, and how many invitations to order.

-Here’s where “Reality” sets in.
-You may have always dreamt of having a formal, sit-down dinner with 150 guests, but you only have $5,000 to spend on food and drinks.
+Here’s where “reality” sets in.
+You may have always dreamt of a formal dinner for 150 guests, but only have $10,000 to spend on dinner and drinks.
 This is the stage where you start finding out the “real” costs on things, versus what you “hope” to spend!
-If you have a wedding planner, he/she can start gathering all of this info for you and putting together proposals for you.
-If you’re doing this by yourself, plan to set aside lots of extra time to start making phone calls and sending emails to various vendors for this information (we’ll touch on why having a planner pays for itself momentarily!)
+If you have a wedding planner, he/she can start gathering this info for you with venue proposals.
+If you’re doing this alone, plan to set aside extra time for phone calls and sending emails to various vendors.
+We will touch on why having a planner pays for itself momentarily!

-During the research phase, you’ll start finding that there are more areas to account for in the budget than perhaps you realized.
-Read more on “hidden costs” here!
+While reseaching, you’ll start finding that there are more areas to account for in the budget than you realized.
+Read more on hidden costs here!
 Now we can see why many budgets get blown…but you can plan ahead for these costs!

 You’ll need to have a realistic idea on prices in the state/geographical area that you’ve chosen to get married in.
-You may find that the place you would like to get married is not within your budget, and you need to find an alternative.
+You may find the venue you like is not within budget, and you need to find an alternative.
 When the economy in certain locations is changing, this means pricing on products/services will do the same!
-Researching your geographical area will help you to find out how much you’ll need to pay, to get what you want!
+Researching your geographical area will give you an accurate estimate of costs, and if you can get what you’d like.

-Now that you’ve reached step 5, it’s time to decide if your estimated budget matches what the actual cost of the wedding will be!
+Now that you’ve reached step 5, it’s time to decide if your estimated budget matches what the actual costs are!
 Here is your chance to re-evaluate your budget.
-Maybe you can spend more than you anticipated to make your ideal wedding happen, or maybe you need to change some of the style to better fit the budget.
+Maybe you can spend more than you thought, or maybe you need to change things to stay within budget.
 Once you get the numbers matched up pretty closely, you can create a spreadsheet to start tracking your real budget.
 Contact us for a copy of our free budget management sheet.
-This sheet provides a suggested percentage breakdown of cost for each vendor, and will help you visualize the areas that need to be adjusted in your budget!
+This sheet provides a suggested breakdown of cost for each vendor.
+It will help you visualize the areas that need to be adjusted in your budget!

 We most definitely do not want you to start off your marriage on the wrong foot, by going into debt!
 It’s all about spending an amount that makes you and your spouse comfortable, and still happy!!

 *Note: Hiring a wedding planner can save you a lot of time and money in the long run!
-He/she can track your budget for you, and can offer you many ways to stay on track by cutting costs!
+We can track your budget for you, and can offer you many ways to cut costs!
 You may think you can’t afford a wedding planner, or maybe you just don’t see the value.
 However; a wedding planner can pretty much pay for itself with the time and money they’ll save you!

 Need more help on taking the first steps to planning your wedding day?
-Fill out our Client Questionnaire , and we help you get started!
+Fill out our Client Questionnaire.
+We will help you get started!